SS Cedarville: Final Journey

 The SS Cedarville left Port Calcite at 5:01 a.m. with a crew of 35 men.
 She was travelling between Rogers City, Michigan and Gary, Indiana with a load of 14,411 LT of open-hearth limestone.
 Her captain, Martin Joppich, had gotten the position the previous year.
 Elmer Fleming, one of the two survivors from the shipwreck, had been scheduled to command the Cedarville when she came out of winter lay-up in 1964.
 On March 27, 1964, Fleming had boarded the ship, but left a few minutes later.
 He never sailed again.
 There was speculation that the bad weather that day caused traumatic memories of his previous shipwreck to resurface.
 Ed Brewster, who had served as a wheelsman under Fleming, stated that he was "a real nervous person."

 Fleming's sudden departure allowed many deck personnel to move up in position, including the promotion of first mate Martin Joppich to captain.
 In the early morning hours of May 7, third mate Charles Cook had left the SS W F White to join the crew of the Cedarville.
 Since he had more seniority, current third mate Len Gabrysiak was demoted to wheelsman.
 Wheelsman Ed Brewster was bumped down to watchman.

 As the Cedarville continued on her upbound course, the dense fog worsened.
-Due to conditions of low visibility, two ships had grounded near the Soo Locks and the J E Upson had had crashed into the Gray's Reef Lighthouse.
+Due to conditions of low visibility, two ships had grounded near the Soo Locks and the J E Upson had crashed into the Gray's Reef Lighthouse.
 Despite this, Captain Joppich maintained top speed of about 12.3 mph.
 Headed for the busy Straits of Mackinac, the Cedarville made radio contact with the Benson Ford.
 Through radio communication and whistle blasts, they were able to plan and execute a successful port-to-port passing arrangement.

 Third mate Cook was monitoring his radar screen for approaching ships.
 Captain Joppich attempted radio contact with the nearest one.
 Captain Werner May of the MV Weissenburg responded.
 The captains agreed on a port-to-port passing arrangement.
 Captain May then advised Joppich that another ship was directly ahead of his, and they would encounter her shortly.
 Captain Gilbert of the George M Steinbrenner, directly ahead of the Cedarville, contacted Captain Joppich.
 Gilbert cautioned him about the approaching Topdalsfjord, stating that she had "nearly run us down a few minutes ago."

 In the pilothouse, Cook watched the radar as the ships neared one another.
 Wheelsman Gabrysiak was following a series of course changes ordered by the captain, who was attempting to radio the other ship.
 Joppich ordered the engine room to slow ahead.
 Cook told the other two men in the pilothouse that they were about to get hit.
 Deck watchman Ivan Trafelet, who was serving as lookout on the portside, yelled, "There she is!"
 Gabrysiak saw the bow come out of the fog.
 They attempted to avoid the collision by putting the wheel hard left, but it was too late.